 Doing your due diligence is extremely crucial, so I hope in sharing our planning process it’s given you some clarity or insight as to how you can go about creating a farmstand for your community.
 Security, legality, and liability are all things to deeply consider as you work through the planning stages of opening a farmstand.
 While they can feel overwhelming and scary at first, you’ll be much happier that you took the time to understand them.

 Our farmstand has brought us friendship, community, and wonderful customers.
 Getting emails, texts, or posts about how much our customers love our eggs absolutely makes my day.

 Got questions or want some help as you start marketing your farmstand?
-Sign up below because I've tons more resources I can send directly to your inbox!
+In the last six years of running a farmstand, doing farmers markets, and managing a farmers market - I've learned a few things that I love sharing with other farmers and homesteaders.
+Sign up below for more resources I can send directly to your inbox!

 You have successfully joined our subscriber list.